 Try Microsoft Edge A fast and secure browser that's designed for Windows 10 No thanks Get started

 If you’re having trouble sending or receiving a file that’s been sent to you, chances are it’s just a slow connection or bandwidth issue.
+You can also check the Skype status page to see if there are any reported issues.
 Below are other reasons that you might not be able to send or receive files using Skype and what you can do to fix the problem.

 If you're currently on a Skype call, Skype will prioritize voice over the file transfer so that your conversation isn't disrupted.
 The file transfer speed will improve when you end your Skype call.
 To resolve issues with you, or your friend's speed or connection, follow the steps in our Call quality guide.